beiko-lab/arete/README.md

 ## Documentation <a name="documentation"></a>

-The ARETE pipeline comes with documentation about the pipeline: [usage](https://beiko-lab.github.io/arete/usage/) and [output](https://beiko-lab.github.io/arete/output/).
+Documentation about the pipeline: [usage](https://beiko-lab.github.io/arete/usage/) and [output](https://beiko-lab.github.io/arete/output/).

 ## Credits <a name="credits"></a>

-ARETE was originally written and developed by [Finlay Maguire](https://github.com/fmaguire) and [Alex Manuele](https://github.com/alexmanuele), and is currently developed by [João Cavalcante](https://github.com/jvfe).
+The ARETE software was originally written and developed by [Finlay Maguire](https://github.com/fmaguire) and [Alex Manuele](https://github.com/alexmanuele), and is currently developed by [João Cavalcante](https://github.com/jvfe).

 ## Contributing to ARETE <a name="contributing"></a>